TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 list_future_reminders:                  View future reminders on screen.
 Allows you to set the days to look forward

-net_account_balances.py:                Puts a small 'widget' on the Home Page.
+net_account_balances:                   Puts a small 'widget' on the Home Page.
 Displays the total of selected account balances
                                         It's also a demo of how to create a true runtime Python extension and a HomePageView widget

 extension_tester:                       Demo extension/scripts for coders wanting to build Moneydance Python extensions